-The Norwegian authorities violate international agreements and the sovereignty of Syria with the decision to send a group of military under the pretext of helping in the fight against the terrorist group “Islamic state”, the Syrian national agency SANA says citing the statement of the Foreign Ministry of Syrian Arab Republic (SAR).
+The Norwegian authorities violate international agreements and the sovereignty of Syria with the decision to send a group of military under the pretext of helping in the fight against the terrorist group “Islamic state” (Organization banned in Russia), the Syrian national agency SANA says citing the statement of the Foreign Ministry of Syrian Arab Republic (SAR).

-On Monday the Norwegian Prime Minister Erna Solberg said that the country would send 60 servicemen, including special forces, for training and operational support of the Syrian soldiers fighting ISIL.
+On Monday the Norwegian Prime Minister Erna Solberg said that the country would send 60 servicemen, including special forces, for training and operational support of the Syrian soldiers fighting ISIL (Organization banned in Russia).